-The Group is committed to employment policies that follow best practice based on equal opportunities for all employees, irrespective of sex, race, colour, disability or marital status, and offers appropriate training and career development for disabled staff.
+The Group is committed to employment policies that follow best practice based on equal opportunities for all employees and offer appropriate training and career development for disabled staff.
 If members of staff become disabled the Group continues employment wherever possible and arranges retraining.